 Also too much salt or sugar means the baby will not enjoy the natural taste of foods and vegetables.
-And, this habit began early and probably lasted throughout life.
-Read further to know in detail how salt and sugar affect growing babies
+And this habit began early and probably lasted throughout life.
+Read further to know in detail how salt and sugar affect growing babies.

 Why No Salt for Baby Before One Year?

 Before your baby is six months old, they get all the salt requirements from breastmilk/ formula milk.
-Babies age 6-12 months need less than 1000 mg (approximately less than 1 g of salt) a day.
-Their kidneys are too immature to deal with more salt than the recommended amount.
+Babies aged 6-12 months need less than 1000 mg (approximately less than 1 g of salt) a day.
+Their kidneys are too immature to handle more salt than the recommended amount.
 It is easy to get that salt amount naturally in foods without adding salt.

-Breast milk/Infant formula milk and most of the Foods such as fruits, vegetables, lentils, eggs, etc. naturally contain salt, and there is no need to add extra salt to your baby's food for one year.
+Breast milk/Infant formula milk and most Foods such as fruits, vegetables, lentils, eggs, etc. naturally contain salt, and there is no need to add extra salt to your baby's food for one year.

 The below table shows the Salt Requirement for babies, toddlers, and Kids:

-Age | Salt Per Day | Tsp |
+Age | Salt Per Day | teaspoon |

 ---|---|---|